Original Aquavit Long Road Distillers

 At Long Road, we’re proud to offer the first Bourbon ever milled, mashed, fermented, distilled, aged and bottled 100% in Grand Rapids, Michigan.
 We’re excited to add our whisky to the rich heritage of distilleries and distillers that have come before us.
 And, we can’t wait for you to taste what we’ve been working on!
 Take the Long Road!

-Stay tuned for Parts 2-4 of “What is Bourbon?” coming over the next several days!
+Stay tuned for Parts 2-4 of “What is Bourbon?” coming over the next several weeks!

 Long Road Distillers